bloominstituteoftechnology/node-api3-project/README.md

 - Use Node.js and Express to **design and build** an API that performs CRUD operations on `users` and `posts`.
 - Write custom middleware to ensure that the user's `name` is uppercased before the request reaches the `POST` or `PUT` route handler.
+- **You will work on this assignment over the course of TWO days**
+- **The endpoints for managing users and the middleware to uppercase the user's name are due on Wednesday, the posts endpoints are due on Thursday**.

 ### Download Project Files and Install Dependencies